JospehAdetifa/post-install-config/README.md

 STEP 5: Configure Agents.

-We are going to create some agents in our osticket server.
+We are going to create some agents in our osTicket server.
 Think of the agents as pretend helpdesk professionals.

 Click on the agents tab.